 Once I stop running in circles, I look at my schedule to block of time for production.

 And then this happens: "OMG, OMG, OMG I have so much to do,

 how am I going to do all this, OMG” and I block off the time.

-a step done once a day for three days.
+It's one step done each day for three days.
 It does take some thoughtfulness.